enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 # Appendix: Alternate Approaches and Similar Protocols

-TLS Exporters are used in other protocols such as RFC 9261 (Exported Authenticators in TLS).
+TLS Exporters are used in other protocols such as {{RFC9261}} (Exported Authenticators in TLS).
 While it is meant as a building block, it requires round-trips for some scenarios which would make it not suitable here.

 # Acknowledgments
 {:numbered="false"}